Bad weather disrupts links with avalanche-hit Nepal village

 Meanwhile, a row has broken out between Nepal and some international agencies over the handling of aid that poured into the country after the earthquake, with each side blaming the other for confusion and delays in getting help to victims.

-Frustrated by the lack of coordination, some donors are circumventing the authorities and sending supplies directly through non-governmental organizations for distribution, said an aide to Prime Minister Sushil Koirala.
+Frustrated by the lack of coordination, some donors are circumventing the authorities and sending supplies directly through non-governmental organisations for distribution, said an aide to Prime Minister Sushil Koirala.

 "There are differences between the government and some donors over this," the aide said.